jonsuh/jonsuh.com/_posts/2015-02-01-social-share-links.md

 That’s 11 additional requests and although it took 1.29 seconds to load on my connection, my connection advertises 50-105 Mbps.
 When I throttle the loading to an EDGE network, it takes 7 seconds.

+The privacy of your users is another thing to consider—loading third-party share scripts allows them to track users on your site.
+Using share links not dependent on third-party scripts is not only faster, but you’re being more responsible and cautious with the privacy of your users, which is another huge plus.

 ## Use Share URLs

-Each social site has its own unique share URL that accepts custom parameters used to pull in the information to be displayed.
+Each social network has its own unique share URL that accepts custom parameters used to pull in the information to be displayed.
 Most importantly they do not require JavaScript to work.

 Let’s take a look at Facebook’s share URL: